Aevrun/Shadow-Toolkit/README.md

-# Shadow Toolkit: Week 1 Security Suite
+# Shadow Toolkit: Security Suite

 A modular, professional-grade security reconnaissance toolkit developed in Python.
 This project was built to demonstrate core competencies in network protocols, web architecture, and defensive security analysis as part of my **Security Testing Portfolio**.